 - Use these packing cubes to make life so much easier on the road.

-While some of the best restaurants in Seville are experimenting with the traditional dishes, many are not.
-Plus, it pays to know the traditions before you want to change them!
+While some of the best restaurants in Seville are experimenting, many are not.

 - Gambas – big prawns, often with garlic and enough melted butter to float a ship in